Skip to main content

-It must be everyones nightmare.
-A giant institution finds something they don’t like about your advertising and picks a fight.
-This happened to a company I worked for more than ten years ago.
+A giant institution finds something they don’t like about your affiliate advertising and picks a fight.
+It must be every marketers nightmare, and it happened to a company I worked for.
 The dust is long settled so I thought it could be a good example of how affiliates can be an asset and a risk, often at the same time.

 Background

-In around 2010 I went to work with a marketing company who sold “health and wellbeing” supplements.
-They knew me from my time at a leading affiliate network and as they were growing fast they asked me to help scale up their ability to accept and process payments.
+Around 2010, I went to work with a marketing company who sold “health and wellbeing” supplements.
+They knew me from my time at a leading affiliate network and as they were growing fast they asked me to help scale up some of their operations and improve their ability to accept and process payments.

 I am not going to write the name of the business because they are still a going concern and it wouldn’t be fair if this article ranked for their brand name in search engines.
-The name is mentioned in the audio clip embedded below if you’re interested.
+The name is mentioned in the audio clip embedded below.

 So what was the product?
 Don’t laugh… but it was teabags.
 Diet teabags.
-Not just a few teabags either; they were selling millions of pounds worth of teabags every month.
+Not just a few teabags either; they were shifting millions of pounds worth of teabags every month from a tent in the MDs garden.

-It was a freemium product linked to a subscription plan – customers were tempted in by the generous free trial and paid a subscription if they didn’t cancel.
+In typical ‘nutra’ marketing fashion the teabags were sold as a freemium product linked to a subscription plan.
+Customers were tempted in by the generous free trial and paid a subscription if they didn’t cancel.
+The model relied on a majority of customers who forgot or chose not to cancel.

 I hasten to add that I was not managing this affiliate program – I was working on rolling out new payment options as their “chief techy”.